erewhon/reactive-web-presentation/presentation/presentation.md

 </aside>

-## Demo
+## BaconJS - Demo

-# Act 3 - First Class FRP

 <aside class="notes">

-Act 3 : Resolution
+So let's see what it looks like...

 </aside>

+# Act 3 - First Class FRP

 ## Elm